Shoulder Physical Therapy In Fort Myers & Cape Coral, FL : Here’s How to Make Your Shoulders Strong, Flexible, & Pain-Free

 Signs & Symptoms of Shoulder Arthritis

-✔ Persistent pain that worsens with weightlifting or sports that require movement of the shoulder joint
+✔ Persistent pain exacerbated by weightlifting or activities involving shoulder joint movement

-✔ Limited range of motion in the arms and shoulder
+✔ Reduced range of motion in the arms and shoulder

 ✔ Swelling and stiffness in the shoulder area